The North Wessex Downs: Weirs and Wells and Mills and Dells

 Tufton: St Mary's Church is plain, rustic, early Norman.
 Faded but large and fine early C15 wall painting of St Christopher, incised in medieval times with curious cabbalistic concentric circles.

 St Mary Bourne: A famously pretty village on the Bourne Rivulet.
 St Peter's Church: C12 and with fine interior.
+Including a splendid C12 Tournai font, the largest of the seven in England (Tournai marble is really a hard, black Carboniferous limestone).
 Many C17 and C18 cottages in brick, flint, thatch and timber-framing.
-The George Inn (possibly where we'll have lunch) is fronted with chequerboard brick and is mid-C19.
+The George Inn is fronted with chequerboard brick and is mid-C19.

+(As we're having a packed lunch, the described route will be reversed.)
 We'll start by heading south through Whitchurch along Newbury Road.
 This will take us through the centre, over the Test and past the Silk Mill.
 By heading along a track called The Weir, we'll pass the Fulling Mill.
 Winchester Street will bring us under the A34 to Tufton and a lane and then footpaths will take us along the Test and over the river to Longparish.
 A walk northeast along the B3048 and then footpaths and lanes heading northwest over the B3400 will take us past Apsley Farm.
 An eastwards turn along the Test Way will take us into St Mary Bourne.
 After lunch, lanes heading east and northeast will head to Egbury Castle Farm.
 A bridleway south past Bradley Wood will take us past Down Farm and over the A34.
 A disused railway line will lead us back into Whitchurch and the station.
 The sun will have set at 16:33 but a torch shouldn't be needed.
-If we have a packed lunch due to the pub being closed, this route will be reversed.

 (Picture credits: Whitchurch Silk Mill and River Test by Len Williams; Near Hurstbourne Priors, Hampshire by Brendan and Ruth McCartney; Whitchurch - Silk Mill by Chris Talbot; Weir above Upper Mill, Longparish by Peter Facey; The River Test, Longparish by Andrew Smith; Road and water course east of Upper Mill, Longparish by Peter Facey; Longparish Ford by John Walton; Longparish, Hampshire by Brendan and Ruth McCartney; Footbridge over River Test, Longparish by Peter Facey; Longparish, Hampshire by Brendan and Ruth McCartney; Farmland, Longparish by Andrew Smith; Farmland, Longparish by Andrew Smith; St Mary Bourne - Cottages by Chris Talbot; St Mary Bourne by Brendan and Ruth McCartney; St Peter's Cottage, St Mary Bourne, Hampshire by Oswald Bertram; Road (B3048) passing St Peter's Church in St Mary Bourne by Peter Wood; Whitchurch Town Hall by Basher Eyre (all images licensed for reuse under Creative Commons).)